 Adding these sheets to your patio can be a great option for maintaining some light under your patio and to your home.

-While these polycarbonate sheets are great for everyday patios of all designs what if you want a more premium looking patio with a roof to match?
+While these polycarbonate roofing sheets are great for everyday patios designs what if you want a more premium-looking patio with a roof to match?

-This polycarbonate is also a Palram product and somewhat revolutionised the patio market with its flat finish and ability to suit a wide range of patio designs.
+This polycarbonate roofing product is also from Palram and somewhat revolutionised the patio market with its flat finish and ability to suit a wide range of patio designs.